Spread the word

 This year we intend to fund 76 projects of between £20,000 and £50,000 (including VAT).
 We expect to make four awards in each of the 19 ITV regional news areas.

-How much funding can we request?
+How much funding could a project request?
 Show Hide answer

 You can ask for between £20,000 and £50,000